-On July 1, 2014 an MCL of 10 ppb for CrVI became effective as the only CrVI drinking water standard in the country.
+On July 1, 2014, an MCL of 10 ppb for CrVI became effective as the only CrVI drinking water standard in the country.
 In 2015, SB385 was passed by the legislature to establish compliance timeframes and assist water purveyors to come into compliance with the new regulation.
 However, in May 2017 the Superior Court of Sacramento County invalided the MCL noting that the "state failed to properly consider the economic feasibility of complying with the MCL."
-After conducting an additional economic impact study, DDW once again proposed an MCL of 10 ppb plus a timeframe for complying with the new standard.
-The rulemaking process is expected to proceed in 2023.
+After conducting an additional economic impact study, in 2023 DDW once again proposed an MCL of 10 ppb plus a timeframe for complying with the new standard.
+Becoming effective October 1, 2024, the adopted 10 ppb MCL compliance schedule allows systems with greater than 10,000 connections to comply by October 1, 2026, systems with 1,000 to 9,999 connections to comply by